andreas-christian/Go-Db2/README.md

 The sample programs in this repository show how to access and modify data in **Db2** using the **Go** programming language. *Go* was designed at Google to improve programming productivity.
 You can use the *Db2 Community Edition* to work with the sample programs.
 It is a full-featured version of Db2 but with automatically enforced sizing limitations.
 It can deploy up to 4 cores, 16 GB memory and 100 GB storage for the database.

-Read through the following tutorial to understand how the sample programs select data from Db2 and how they insert, update and delete data.
+Read through the following tutorial to understand how the sample programs select data from *Db2* and how they insert, update and delete data.
+To understand the program examples, basic knowledge of *Go* language or *C* programming language is recommended.

-If you just want to get hands-on programming experience with Go language and Db2 you can also take the tutorial on a virtual machine in the cloud.
+If you just want to get hands-on programming experience with *Go* language and *Db2* you can also take the tutorial on a virtual machine in the cloud.
 This has all required software pre-installed and can be used for up to one week: https://www.ibm.com/cloud/garage/dte/tutorial/go-db2-use-go-language-develop-db2-database-applications

 ## Overview of the sample programs